-where it is evident that the change in comoving boost from the initial $\gamma^1_c$ to a final $\gamma^2_c$ for any nuclear species is proportional to the cosmological thickness for protons, represented by the function $\Phi(\gamma_c)$, which can be precomputed numerically for ranges of the redshift.
+where it is evident that the change in comoving boost from the initial $\gamma^1_c$ to a final $\gamma^2_c$ for any nuclear species is proportional to the thickness.
+For protons, this change is given by the function $\Phi(\gamma_c)$, which can be precomputed numerically for ranges of the redshift.
 For nuclei, the thickness required for a comparable change in the comoving boost is smaller by a factor of $Z^2/A$.

 The relevance of DI is limited to a small region of boost and redshift phase space relevant to the propagation of UHECRs (see Appendix~\ref{sec:di_decoherence_lengths}).
-Within this range, they can be accounted for using a quasi-homogeneous approach, in which the thickness is divided into segments small enough to ensure the applicability of the CI description.
-This is possible because, in any cascade, there is a dominant rate (typically for the species with the largest mass), and, for sufficiently small values of $\delta_c$, the constancy of $\gamma_c$ can be ensured.
-The cascade can then be described by a set of CI descriptions, each applying within a segment, with an interaction matrix evaluated at the constant boost of the segment.
+Within this range, they can be accounted for using a quasi-homogeneous approach, in which the thickness is divided into segments small enough that DI are negligible, ensuring the CI description is sufficient.
+This is possible because, in any cascade, there is a dominant rate (typically for the species with the largest mass) and for sufficiently small values of $\delta$, the constancy of $\gamma_c$ can be assumed.
+The cascade can then be described by a set of CI descriptions, each applying within a segment in which the interaction matrix is evaluated at the constant boost of the segment.
 The boost values are updated after each segment by selecting the most likely value.
-The total boost change is also stochastic, but its distribution can be determined via a reward transformation~\citep{Bladt2017}.
+The total boost change is also stochastic, but its distribution can be determined with a transformation via rewards~\citep{Bladt2017}.